 (Personal anecdote formated as paragraph subheading)

-Christmas bread, or breads enjoyed around the festive season, aren’t just delicious treats; they’re steeped in tradition and history.
+Winter holiday bread, or breads enjoyed around the festive season, aren’t just delicious treats; they’re steeped in tradition and history.
 Across cultures, special breads have been baked to celebrate the season of giving and togetherness.
 Let’s dive into the delightful story behind this holiday staple.

 A Global Affair of Flour and Festivities